Mortgage Income Requirements | How to Qualify 2025

-What is the minimum income required for a mortgage?
+What is the minimum income required to qualify for a home loan?

-Home buyers need to meet certain standards to get a home loan, but there isn’t a minimum income required for mortgages.
+Home buyers need to meet certain standards to get a home loan, but contrary to popular belief, there isn’t a minimum income required for mortgages.

 Verify your home buying eligibility.
 Start here